Note: This was previously named "Azure AD."

 Synced roles will take priority over manual only if the synced role has higher priority permissions.
 If you have a front desk admin role (manual) and you are SCIM mapped to the security admin role, you will still have a manual front desk admin role for that location.

-If you disconnect Azure, your roles will turn into manual roles and will stop syncing.
+If you disconnect Entra ID, your roles will turn into manual roles and will stop syncing.
 Your mappings won't be saved and you will start from scratch the next time you sync with a SCIM.

 You cannot manually delete synced roles.
-You must remove that person from the Azure group first.
+You must remove that person from the Entra ID group first.

 If you are not seeing the roles you are looking for, be sure to check the filters at the top of the page.